 - Commercial Makers: Individuals who would like to sell or market products along with demonstrating what they make at their maker exhibit.
 Submit a Maker Exhibit application and indicate that you are a Commercial Maker by indicating your plans to promote or sell products at Maker Faire.
-There is a $425 fee for a standard set-up (10×10 space, 1 Table, and 2 Chairs) due September 5.
-Additional tables, chairs and power can be purchased when paying the standard fee.
-Please note, established companies or commercial entities do not qualify as Commercial Makers; we have great opportunities available for you—please see the Startup Company and Sponsor information.
+There is a $425 exhibit fee for a standard set-up (5×8 tabletop space, 1 Table, and 2 Chairs) due September 4.
+Additional tables, chairs and power can be purchased during the payment process.
+Please note, startup companies, corporate entities, and established companies do not qualify as Commercial Makers; we have great opportunities available for you—please see the Startup Company and Sponsor information.

 - If you need a space, away from a stage to perform many times during the weekend, fill out the Maker Exhibit application.

 - If you plan to have a scheduled performance once or twice during the faire, fill out the Performer application.